Menu

 https://www.pmc.gov.au › accountability-and-reporting

-Please click onto the following Telstra’s Falsified SVT Report link which was sent, in April 2016, to
+Please click on the following Telstra’s Falsified SVT Report link, which was sent in April 2016 to

 (1) the Government, and

-(2) the two Telstra executives that are identified below.
+(2) The two Telstra executives are identified below.

 Absent Justice - Government + Telstra Executives